-wildcard The name field is subject to DNS wildcard expansion this rule matches when the name being updated na self valid expansion of the wildcard.
-This rule matches when the name being updated mate contents of the identity field.
-The name field is i but should be the same as the identity field.
-The ne self nametype is most useful when allowing using one key per name to update, where the key has the same name as the name to be updated.
-The identity would be specified as (an asterisk) in this case. selfsub This rule is similar to self except that subdomains of ofself can also be updated. selfwild This rule is similar to self except that only subdon nains of ma aalf self can be updated. al (ma ms-self This rule takes a Windows machine principa chine\$@REALM) for machine in REALM and an verts it machine.realm allowing the machine to upd chine.realm.
-The REALM to be matched is specified identity field. ms-subdomain nThis rule takes a Windows machine principa chine\$@REALM) for machine in REALM and conver machine.realm allowing the machine to update subd of machine.realm.
-The REALM to be matched is spec the identity field. krb5-self rincipal (host/machine@REALM) for machine in REAL and converts it machine.realm allowing the machine date machine.realm.
-The REALM to be matched is s in the identity field. pecified krb5-subdoma - rincipal (host/machine@REALM) for machine in REAL M and converts it to machine.realm allowing the machine to subdomains of machine.realm.
-The REALM to be n natched tcp-self is specified in the identity field.
-Allow updates that have been sent via TCP and for whether the transformation of transforma hich the cop berr standard mapping from the initiating IP address into ADDR.ARPA and IP6.ARPA namespaces match the n be updated.
-Nom Note (K) It is theoretically possible to spoof these TCP sessions.
-6to4-self Allow the 6to4 prefix to be update by any TCP con from the 6to4 network or from the corresponding I dress.
-This is intended to allow NS or DNAME RRse added to the reverse tree. ets to be Note () It is theoretically possible to spoof these TCP sessions.
+wildcard The name field is subject to DNS wildcard expansion, and this rule matches when the name being updated name is a valid expansion of the wildcard self valid expansion of the wildcard.
+This rule matches when the name being updated matches the contents of the identity field.
+The name field is ignored, but should be the same as the identity field.
+The self nametype is most useful when allowing using one key per name to update, where the key has the same name as the name to be updated.
+The identity would be specified as (an asterisk) in this case. selfsub This rule is similar to self except that subdomains of self can also be updated. selfwild This rule is similar to self except that only subdomains of self can be updated. ms-self This rule takes a Windows machine principal (ma- chine\$@REALM) for machine in REALM and and con- verts it machine.realm allowing the machine to update ma- chine.realm.
+The REALM to be matched is specified in the identity field. ms-subdomai nThis rule takes a Windows machine principal (ma- chine\$@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
+The REALM to be matched is specified in the identity field. krb5-self This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and and converts it machine.realm allowing the machine to up- date machine.realm.
+The REALM to be matched is specified in the identity field. krb5-subdom 1 1 (host/machine@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
+The REALM to be matched is specified in the identity field. tcp-self Allow updates that have been sent via TCP and for which the standard mapping from the initiating IP address into the IN- ADDR.ARPA and IP6.ARPA namespaces match the name to be updated.
+Note It is theoretically possible to spoof these TCP sessions.
+6to4-self Allow the 6to4 prefix to be update by any TCP connection from the 6to4 network or from the corresponding IPv4 ad- dress.
+This is intended to allow NS or DNAME RRsets to be added to the reverse tree.
+Note () It is theoretically possible to spoof these TCP sessions.